tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Whenever an implementation encounters a fatal error condition, it SHOULD send an appropriate fatal alert and MUST close the connection without sending or receiving any additional data.
-In the rest of this specification, the phrase "{terminate the connection, abort the handshake}" is used without a specific alert means that the implementation SHOULD send the alert indicated by the descriptions below.
-The phrase "{terminate the connection, abort the handshake}
-with a X alert" MUST send alert X if it sends any alert.
-All alerts defined in this section below, as well as all unknown alerts are universally considered fatal as of TLS 1.3 (see
+In the rest of this specification, when the phrases "terminate the connection" and "abort the handshake" are used without a specific alert it means that the implementation SHOULD send the alert indicated by the descriptions below.
+The phrases "terminate the connection with a X alert" and "abort the handshake with a X alert" mean that the implementation MUST send alert X if it sends any alert.
+All alerts defined in this section below, as well as all unknown alerts, are universally considered fatal as of TLS 1.3 (see
 {{alert-protocol}}).